JosueJovel/cosmic-bullet-hell/README.md

 AimingLaserTimer - how long the the aiming laser will appear for BeamBlastTimer - how long the beam blast will appear for Interval - interval between beam weapon firings

-Also, added small script to give the player infinite lives, but it isn't working yet.
-Needs to be added to a more global object besides the player.

 ## To Be Added